Lactococcus lactis: Therapeutic benefits

-In Shuichi Nakamura's, Yusuke V. Marimoto, and Seishi Kudo's study, they sought to prove that some fermentation produced by L. lactis can hinder motility in pathogenic bacteria.
-The motilities of Pseudomonas, Vibrio, and Leptospira strains were also severely disrupted by lactose utilization by L. lactis.

-Using Salmonella flagellar as the experimental group, Nakamura's team found that a product of lactose fermentation is the cause of motility impairment in Salmonella.
-It is suggested that the L. lactis supernatant mainly affects Salmonella motility through disturbing flagellar rotation but not through irreversible damage against morphologies and physiologies.
+In one study that sought to prove that some fermentation produced by L. lactis can hinder motility in pathogenic bacteria, the motilities of Pseudomonas, Vibrio, and Leptospira strains were severely disrupted by lactose utilization on the part of L. lactis.
+Using flagellar Salmonella as the experimental group, the research team found that a product of lactose fermentation is the cause of motility impairment in Salmonella.
+It is suggested that the L. lactis supernatant mainly affects Salmonella motility through disruption of flagellar rotation rather than through irreversible damage to morphology and physiology.
 Lactose fermentation by L. lactis produces acetate that reduces the intracellular pH of Salmonella, which in turn slows the rotation of their flagella.
 These results highlight the potential use of L. lactis for preventing infections by multiple bacterial species.